nest/nest-simulator/doc/examples/rate_neuron_dm.rst

         nest.Simulate(100.0)

-The network is simulated using ``Simulate``, which takes the desired simulation time in milliseconds and advances the network state by this amount of time.
+The network is simulated using :py:func:`.Simulate`, which takes the desired simulation time in milliseconds and advances the network state by this amount of time.
 After an initial period in the absence of evidence for either decision, evidence is given by changing the state of each